diffblue/demo-java-ee-servlet/Readme.md

 3. Add your database connection settings to `DBConnection.java`
 4. Run the application on Apache Tomcat server

+If you have Docker, run `docker compose up` and visit `http://localhost:4000/demo/` in the browser.

 ### Screenshots

 If everything is up and running properly, you should be able to use the following functionality: